Guidelines and guardrails

 Which brings us to guidelines and guardrails.

 Imagine you’re standing in the middle of a road.
 Down the center is a line.
 To your left and right, there are short barriers.
-Beyond the barriers is some gravel and glass.
+Beyond the barriers is some gravel and broken glass.
 Beyond the gravel and glass are cliff edges.
-At the bottom of the cliff are jagged rocks and boulders and the height is pretty extensive.
+At the bottom of the cliff are jagged rocks and boulders and the height is pretty substantial.

 That line down the center of the road is a guideline.
 The more I stick to it, the safer I am.
 Of course, sticking so closely to the guideline means I might miss seeing and experiencing the “outside world” (Buddha as protected prince or all science no philosophy).
 But, that’s my choice to make.
 My line to draw.
 My line to toe.